eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 For Safari, you have to enable it under [Preferences > Advanced](https://support.apple.com/en-gb/guide/safari/sfri20948/mac).
 Everything is happening in your browser (client-side) and none of your data is sent to a server.

+Currently, this tool won't work if your combined number of followers and followings exceeds **10,000**.

 <noscript><div class="alert alert-danger" role="alert"><strong>Oh no!</strong> JavaScript has not been detected so this will not work for you.
 Please use a full web browser or turn JavaScript back on if it's turned off.</div></noscript>

 - TOC